- Open rate 24.19%

 - Spam rate 0.01%

 We have new data!
-We’ve updated our report with Q2 2018.
+We’ve updated our report with Q3 and Q4 2018.

-Do you ever wonder how your email marketing and automation campaigns stack up against others in your industry?
-You’re in the right place.
+What’s a good email open or click-through rate?
+How do your email marketing and automation campaigns stack up against others in your industry?

-Can't find what you need?
+Can’t find what you need?
 Just send us an email!
-We'd love to know what's important to our fellow marketers.
+We love to know what's important to our fellow marketers.

 |Continent||Open rate||Click-through rate||Click-to-open rate||Unsubscribe rate||Spam rate|

-The latest email marketing data across continents doesn’t let us down.
-In fact, it reveals that focusing on your subscriber and their geolocation are worth considering when you’re catering to a truly global audience.
+The latest email marketing data across continents shows it’s worth focusing on your subscriber and their geolocation when catering to a global audience.

-For instance, Europe beats North America hands down – in everything: the open, click, and complaint rate.
+For instance, Europe beats North America hands down in everything: the open, click, and complaint rates.

-So, what can you do to beat the average benchmarks?
+Then consider what you can do to beat the average results.